Alluxio/alluxio/docs/Contributing-to-Tachyon.md

     [forking a repo](https://help.github.com/articles/fork-a-repo) and
     [sending a pull request](https://help.github.com/articles/using-pull-requests).

--   In your pull request title, make sure to reference the JIRA ticket, for example:
+-   In your pull request title, make sure to reference the JIRA ticket.
+This will connect the ticket to the proposed code changes. for example:

 ~~~~~
 [TACHYON-100] Awesome New Feature
 ~~~~~

-This will connect the ticket to the proposed code changes.
-In the description field of the pull request, please include a link to the JIRA ticket.
+-   In the description field of the pull request, please include a link to the JIRA ticket.

 -   For pull requests that only address typos or formating issues, it is not required to create the JIRA ticket and reference this JIRA.
 Instead, you